-For nearly two decades, he has successfully represented pharmaceutical clients in complex civil antitrust litigation involving patent-settlement agreements (sometimes called reverse-payment cases), both in federal court class actions and at trial before the Federal Trade Commission.
-Mr. Carney also represents pharmaceutical companies in investigations and high profile antitrust litigations concerning life-cycle management strategies, now challenged as "product hopping" and "switching" strategies.
+For decades, he has successfully represented pharmaceutical clients in complex civil antitrust litigation involving patent-settlement agreements (sometimes called reverse-payment cases), both in federal court class actions and at trial before the Federal Trade Commission.
+Mr. Carney also represents pharmaceutical companies in investigations and high profile antitrust litigations concerning life-cycle management strategies, now challenged as "product hopping," "switching" and "regulatory gaming" strategies.

 Mr. Carney also has experience representing clients in international arbitration, including the World Bank's ICSID forum and ad hoc international arbitration.
 He was counsel in one of the leading US Supreme Court cases regarding the issue of class arbitration.
 He also advises clients on the Foreign Sovereign Immunities Act and has litigated FSIA cases.